- Home - Hiking Trails - Orange County Hiking Upper Newport Bay Nature Preserve

 I usually hike with a combination of a paper map and digital map.
 You can print the PDF map below, and you can also print this web page out.
 There’s also a GPX file that

 you can use on GPS devices.
 I use the for my maps and navigation, which works great.
 It tracks my hikes, all my workouts, my sleep, heart rate, and a ton of other functions.
 It’s a little pricey, but I literally use it every day to monitor my health, workouts, and adventures.
-I’d recommend checking it out.
-Garmin Fenix 5x mapping GPS watch You can checkout all of the navigation and mapping gear I use here.
+I’d recommend checking it out ( Garmin Fenix 5x mapping GPS watch my review here).
+You can checkout all of the navigation and mapping gear I use here.
 View a Printable PDF Hike Map Download the Hike GPX File Trail Elevation Profiles The hike hugs the Upper Newport Bay shoreline for the first half, and then returns along the bluffs.
 There’s some very short ups and downs, but otherwise this hike is easy.
 What to Expect at the Upper Newport Bay Nature Preserve This whole area, run by the Orange County Parks Department, encompasses about 1,000 acres of open space, all tucked into the middle of busy Newport Beach.
 The actual Upper Newport Bay Nature Preserve is 135 acres and sits on the north side of Newport Back Bay, offering great views of the whole coastal wetland, one of the largest in southern California.
 The Upper Newport Bay is where San Diego Creek (I know, we’re not near San Diego) empties to the Pacific Ocean.
 San Diego Creek carries much of the nutrient-rich water down from the Santa Ana Mountains, making it a great place for wildlife to feed.
 If you keep going down Upper Newport Bay, it opens up to Newport Harbor, where people keep their fancy boats.
 Upper Newport Bay Nature Preserve is very popular with bird watchers, especially during migration periods, when there can be up to 35,000 birds here at once.
 Keep your eye out for (the rarer) white pelicans, the (endangered) burrowing owl, and the bobcat.
 Easier to spot are the numerous osprey, brown pelicans, great blue heron, egret, and mullet jumping from the water.
 The first part of the hike takes you down along the shores of the Upper Newport Bay, which is much less traveled than the rest of the park.
 The second half of the hike takes you back along the bluffs, passing several scenic overlook points where you can take it all in from about 75 feet above the bay.
 A minute or two after the start, you’ll arrive at the Peter and Mary Muth Interpretive Center, which has great exhibits on all of the Upper Newport Bay Nature Preserve, including a fish tank.
 It’s run by the Newport Bay Conservancy (check the website out for more wildlife info), and is well worth the visit.
 Parking and admission to the Peter and Mary Muth Interpretive Center is free.
 Bathrooms are in the Peter and Mary Muth Interpretive Center.
 Some sections along the bay can be muddy, so waterproof footwear is a smart option.
 There are lots of active ospreys on this hike.
 Don’t forget to look up.
 Follow me on Instagram for more great hike shots.
 Follow Me On Instagram Turn by Turn Hike Directions

 There are a lot of twists and turns in these hike directions.
 If you get lost, don’t sweat it, the park is small and you’ll probably be easy to find your way.